a-parida12/pdf2dcm/README.md

 ## Repersonalisation

 It is the process of copying over data regarding the identity of the encapsualted pdf from a template dicom.
-Currently, the fileds that are repersonalised are-
+Currently, the fields that are repersonalised by default are-

 - PatientName
 - PatientID